felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Story time, as this is a subject that is near and dear to my heart.

-I bought my first pen in 2022 at 29 years old.
-Maybe it's me who's weird, but for the longest time I did not care about the writing material I used.
-I was perfectly content with whatever pen I'd find on the ground or have given to me, initially by my parents, then by my friends or my workplace.
+For the longest time, I did not care about the writing material I used.
+I was perfectly content with whatever pen I'd find on the ground or have given to me by my family, my friends, or my workplace.

 What I didn't realize is that there is no one-size-fits-all pen.
 What works for you might not work for me, and vice versa.